Communicating the message

 - Merriam-Webster Dictionary has US English spelling and usage.
 Available in print or as an Android app..

-- New Oxford Dictionary for Writers & Editors (NODWE}, available in print or as part of an Oxford Dictionaries Premium Subscription [on this page].
+- New Oxford Dictionary for Writers & Editors (NODWE}, available in print or as part of an Oxford Dictionaries Premium Subscription [link to elsewhere on this page].
 I use both.

 - The Associated Press Style Guide, uses American English but I use it to check the correct title for US corporations and organisations, e.g. Apple Inc.: the alternative is to check at the organisation’s website.
 Available in print or by website subscription or on Amazon Kindle, including on Kindle Unlimited.